 Given the importance of the abstract in research, it can be difficult to create one that's effective.
 After all, it's said that academic papers are usually rejected because of poorly written, weak abstracts.
 However, by following some guidelines, you can write an example of abstract in a research paper that suits your paper's purpose.

-This article aims to contribute to the existing literature about scholarly abstracts, including providing a number of good definitions of what an abstract is and its importance and purpose.
+This article defined what is abstract in research paper and aims to contribute to the existing literature about scholarly abstracts, including providing a good abstract definition in research and its importance and purpose.
 It will, of course, as the title suggests, offer valuable tips on how to write an abstract, as well as other key considerations and good examples.

 An abstract is a self-contained, short, and definitive summary that describes the full contribution or content of an academic publication.
 Generally considered as the first section of a scholarly article, an abstract is considered as “a standalone genre” (Gillaerts & Van de Velde, 2010 cited in Ngai et al. 2018).

 Parts of an abstract vary according to discipline.
 On the one hand, abstracts of social science or scientific research may contain the scope, purpose, results, and contents of the work.
 On the other hand, an abstract of a humanities paper may include the problem or hypothesis, background, and conclusion of the complete research report.

 However, it should be noted that an abstract is not a review.
 Moreover, although it contains the key terms and frameworks found in the main paper, the abstract should be regarded as an original text rather than merely extracted content.
 Furthermore, including research questions examples within the abstract can provide a concise glimpse into the specific inquiries addressed in the study, offering readers a preview of the research objectives and the focal points of investigation.

 While there are many different types of abstracts in terms of an author's field, discipline, or purpose, all of them typically serve these primary objectives: